ihtasham42/social-media-app/README.md

 - Profanity filtering and posting/commenting cooldowns
 - Update bio which can be viewed by other users
 - Search for posts by their title
+- View the users who liked a particular post
 - Fully responsive layout

 ## Installation and usage